pybliometrics-dev/pybliometrics/docs/classes/SubjectClassifications.rst

         2614

-The class has only one method - `SubjectClass.results` - which returns a list of `namedtuples <https://docs.python.org/3/library/collections.html#collections.namedtuple>`_.
-By default, the API returns description, code, detail and abbreviation of each found subject, which is also reflected in the fields of `namedtuples` of `SubjectClass().results`.
-You can specify the fields to be returned in the search results (e.g. only codes of subjects).
+The class has a single method, `SubjectClass.results`, which returns a list of `namedtuples <https://docs.python.org/3/library/collections.html#collections.namedtuple>`_.
+By default, the API returns the description, code, detail and abbreviation of each found subject, which is also reflected in the fields of `namedtuples` of `SubjectClass().results`.
+You have the option to specify which fields to be included in the search results, such as only the codes of subjects.

 .. code-block:: python